ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * Notice that you have to be connecting serial cable and measure ports, glitch port is not needed in this task.

-* Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it
+* Notice that machines default username is **cwuser** and password is **cwpassword** in case you happen to need it.

-* Notice that chipwhisperer folder location is different what is mentioned in tutorial!.
-Chipwhisperer files are located on the desktop
+* Notice that chipwhisperer folder location is different what is mentioned in tutorial!
+Chipwhisperer files are located on the desktop.

 * Beware of static electricity.
 Discharge of static electricity can be harmful to board.